 Kolide maintains a customer accessible audit log of meaningful user interactions which can be accessed in the UI or programmatically via a REST API.
 Additionally, Kolide offers each end-user a personalized Privacy Center which features an audit log that displays impactful events, such as ownership assignment, and live queries issued against their devices.

 Kolide develops its product with a continuous application deployment model.
 In this model, all code must be reviewed by qualified Kolide engineers before it is merged into the main-line branch and deployed to production.
 Additionally, Kolide uses automated tools that continuously analyze the code-base for vulnerable dependencies, unsafe coding practices, and inadvertent inclusions of sensitive data.

 Kolide collects, sanitizes, and aggregates logs for all web, API, and agent communication.
 These logs are structured, auditable, searchable, and are retained for at least 30 days.

 Additionally, Kolide sends alerts to on-call engineers for notable events.
 These include run-time exceptions and other signals that may indicate abusive behavior or potential application performance and availability problems.

 All credit card payments made to Kolide go through our partner, Stripe.
-Details about their security setup and PCI compliance can be found on Stripe's security page.
+Kolide itself never stores credit card information.
+Details about Stripe's security practices and PCI compliance can be found on Stripe's security page.